JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 lost fifty diamonds, rather than see your face lying to me, as I see it lying now!”

 I took up my hat.
-In mercy to HER–yes!
-I can honestly say it–in mercy to HER, I turned away without a word, and opened the door by which I had entered the room.
+In mercy to _Her_–yes!
+I can honestly say it–in mercy to _Her_, I turned away without a word, and opened the door by which I had entered the room.

 She followed, and snatched the door out of my hand; she closed it, and